 Your Down Payment

-Explore no-down and low-down mortgage loans.
+Explore no-down and low-down mortgage loan programs.

-- Federal Housing Administration (FHA) loans
+- Federal Housing Administration (FHA) mortgages

-- VA mortgages
+- VA mortgage loans

 - Piggy-back loans

 You may fund your down payment through a second mortgage that closes with the first.
 Generally the first mortgage is for 80% of the cost of the home and the "piggyback" funds 10%.
 Instead of the traditional 20 percent down payment, the homebuyer will just have to pull together the remaining 10 percent.

 - Carry-Back loans

 With a carry-back mortgage, the seller loans you part of his or her equity.
 In this scenario, you would finance the largest portion of the purchase price with a traditional lender and finance the remainder with the seller.
 Generally, this form of second mortgage will have a higher rate of interest.